 Argyll and Bute has a significant wind resource suitable for the installation of wind turbines.
 With numerous domestic community and commercial scale developments.

 Communities looking to install a biomass heating system need to consider their supply of clean processed wood fuel as wet wood fuel can cause biomass boilers to fail.
-An up to date and comprehensive list of woodfuel suppliers in Argyll and Bute is available from ALIenergy, the Forestry Commission Scotland and from the Carbon Trust
+An up to date and comprehensive list of woodfuel suppliers in Argyll and Bute is available from ALIenergy and the Forestry Commission Scotland

 The Carbon Trust has developed an online tool for the sizing of biomass installations.
 The tool is complex and the operator’s guidance should be read before using the tool.
 Pellet boilers will require a fuel source imported from outside of Argyll.